-- 5. In the Internet Connection Type list, select the IPv6 connection type: - If your ISP did not provide details, select IPv6 Tunnel. - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoe or DHCP, or not fixed, but is IPv6, select Auto Config.
+- 5. In the Internet Connection Type list, select the IPv6 connection type: - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoE or DHCP or is not fixed, but is IPv6, select Auto Config.